MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 > [!NOTE]
 > Rescanning might cause variable accuracy.
 If you have issues with object detection and content alignment, try clearing the mesh and all holograms.
 To do this, on HoloLens, go to **Settings** > **System** > **Holograms** > **Remove all holograms**.
 This will clear the location of all holograms placed in your world, not just the object anchor.

-## Use an object anchor as an operator

 ## Known issues

 AOA is a preview feature for Dynamics 365 Guides and has the following limitations: